FelixPetriconi/future_proposal/proposal.md

 Note that `.get()` and `.wait()` as they are currently defined are potential deadlocks in any system without unlimited concurrency (i.e., in any real system).

+We propose that these be made into free functions with names that better indicate the potential danger.

 ##  Executors

-Many of the todays used UI libraries allow changes of the UI elements only from within the main-event-loop or main-thread.
-But with the design of std::async and the continuations of C++11 and the C++17 TS it is not easily possible to perform changes in the UI, because it is not possible to define in which thread a future or a continuation shall be executed.
+Many of today's UI libraries allow changes of the UI elements only from within the main-event-loop or main-thread.
+However, the design of std::async and the continuations of C++11 and the C++17 TS it is not easily possible to perform changes in the UI, because it is not possible to define in which thread a future or a continuation shall be executed.

-So we propose that it should be possible to specify an executor while using `async` or `package` to create a new future or pass it as additional argument when calling a continuation.
+To remedy this, we propose that it should be possible to specify an executor while using `async` or `package` to create a new future or pass it as additional argument when calling a continuation.

 Example: